Instagram Advertising Reddit: Tips from Users in 2026

 Story and Reel placements: Advertisers praise Story and Reel formats for higher engagement rates.
 These full-screen, immersive placements often outperform feed ads in Reddit discussions.

 Younger demographics: For brands targeting Gen Z and younger millennials, Reddit users recommend Instagram over Facebook.
-The platform's demographic skew suits certain products better.
+The platform's demographic skew suits certain products better, though opinions differ when comparing Reddit ads vs Instagram ads for specific campaigns.

 Creative testing capabilities: Like Facebook, Instagram's dynamic creative testing receives positive mentions.
 Running multiple variations and letting the algorithm optimize saves manual testing time.